 For first-timers to Thailand, don’t forget to read my Thailand Travel Tips before backpacking south Thailand!

-Thai Visas on Arrival
+Before we begin: Thai Visas on Arrival

-Many passport holders can get into Thailand visa-free for up to 30 days, which is a perfect time frame for backpacking south Thailand.
+Many passport holders can get into Thailand visa-free for up to 30 days, which is a perfect timeframe for backpacking south Thailand.
 If you decide to stay 30 days in Thailand, do yourself a favor and don’t try to see the entire country!
 There’s so much that this beautiful place has to offer, it’ll be a stressful rush to see everything in such a short period of time.

 Take it slower, spend 30 days in South Thailand, do some island-hopping, then come back and spend time in North Thailand.
 You won’t regret it.